Sustainable Council

 We adopted the Cessnock Climate Change Policy in May 2020.
 The Policy makes clear our position on climate change and outlines a number of commitments, including our commitment to achieve Net Zero corporate emissions by 2050.

-Development of a Climate Action Plan which will set out our actions for achieving emission reduction targets and for mitigation and adapting to the effects of climate change is underway.
+Our Climate Change Resilience Plan setsout our actions for achieving emission reduction targets and for mitigation and adapting to the effects of climate change.

 Reducing our emissions